apparena/docs/docs/api/050-config.rst

 Because the app config entry doesn't have fields called 'author' and 'content' they will be created in the meta data.
 A GET request on this config entry now yields

+..
+Warning:: In consequence, you cannot use meta-keys equal to existing fields of a config entry like: 'configId', 'lang', 'value', ...

 .. sourcecode:: js